larry-wong/home-assistant-node-cli/README.md

 Entity List is focused by default, you can navigate with arrow keys:

 -   up / k - up
--   down/j - down
+-   down / j - down
--   left/h - focus Entity Panel
+-   left / h - focus Entity Panel
 -   space - toggle the state of current entity if supported
 -   / (the slash key) - jump to next type